MatthewXiatthew/Tennis69420/README.md

 cd to tennis360 folder

-install all necessary dependencies (starlette. sqlalchemy, pyjwt)
+install all necessary dependencies (starlette. sqlalchemy, pyjwt, uvicorn)

 install frameioclient from their github repo